- C++ 70.7%

 Zorya - C++26 Newtonian gravity engine with hotswappable backends

-Zorya is a (soon to be) high performance modular N body newtonian gravity engine built in C++26.
-It (will) feature
+Zorya is a high performance modular N body newtonian gravity engine built in C++26 as my introduction to HPC and SIMD on CPU.
+Notable features are:

 Build and run